rishiraj88/gosandbox/README.md

-# Golang and REST APIs
+# Golang and Gin for implementing RESTful APIs
 - A dedicated repository of programs and apps in Golang (Go language).

 ## Activities in this Repo